 Synthetic latex is made using styrene and butadiene, two petroleum-based products and VOCs.
 This is why synthetic latex is often called styrene-butadiene rubber (SBR).
 When SBR is mixed with 100 percent natural latex, some manufacturers disingenuously refer to the final product as natural latex.
 Natural latex may also be used to describe a combination of polyurethane and 100 percent natural latex.

-Look, then, for products that specifically state that they are made with 100 percent natural latex, ideally with Global Organic Latex Standard (GOLS) certification.
+Look, then, for products that specifically state that they are made with 100 percent natural latex and no synthetic latex.
+Mattresses with Global Organic Latex Standard (GOLS), EcoInstitut, or MadeSafe certification should only contain natural latex.

 What’s the problem with SBR (synthetic latex)?